InappropriatePenguin/ghost-counter/readme.md

 Ghost by Andres Flores from the Noun Project
 hide by Adrien Coquet from the Noun Project
 wave by Stephen Plaster from the Noun Project
-cancel" by Bluetip Design from the Noun Project
+cancel by Bluetip Design from the Noun Project